oomphinc/drupal-scaffold/docs/coding-standards.md

 file provided by [Drupal][] core follows the
 [Drupal coding standards for JavaScript][].

-To validate JavaScript files use `lando gulp validate:js`.
+To validate JavaScript files use `npm run lint`.

 ## PHP